derektan95/sensor-fusion-projects-udacity-nanodegree/README.md

 **Radar Segment**<br/>
 The main principles taught in this segment are:
+1) Radar Principles
+2) Using Fast-Fourier Transform to obtain Range (Distance) and Doppler (Velocity) information
+3) Removing clutter (noise), using Cell Averaging Constant Fast Alarm Rate (CA-CFAR)
+4) Clustering and Tracking of Radar points
+5) Simulation on Matlab

 **Kalman Filter Segment**<br/>
 The main principles taught in this segment are: